Ceremonial maces in the United Kingdom: Houses of Parliament

 In the Houses of Parliament, two ceremonial maces represent the monarch's authority.
 The monarch is referred to as the "third part of Parliament" and signs Bills into law.
-Parliament cannot lawfully sit, debate, or pass any legislation without a royal mace being present in the chambers.
 They are carried into and out of the two chambers in procession at the beginning and end of each day.

 On the rare occasion that a monarch addresses both houses in Westminster Hall, for example in 2012 for Elizabeth II's Diamond Jubilee, the Lords and Commons maces are both present, and are covered with a red and a green cloth respectively when he or she enters the hall.

 The House of Lords has two maces, one of which is carried by the Usher of the Black Rod and placed behind the Lord Speaker on the Woolsack before the House sits.
 All members are required to bow their heads to the mace upon entering the chamber.
 It is absent when the monarch delivers his or her speech from the throne at State Openings of Parliament.
 The other mace accompanies the Lord Chancellor on official duties outside the House of Lords.
 Mace A was made in the reign of Charles II c.
 1672, is 1.56 m long and weighs 11.21 kg.
 Mace B was made in the reign of William III and Mary II in 1695, is 1.58 m long and weighs 11.82 kg.

 The House of Commons mace, carried by the Serjeant-at-Arms, is placed on brackets on top of the Table of the House in front of the Speaker.
 When the Commons sits as a Committee of the Whole House, or when Finance Bills are discussed, the Mace sits under the table.
 It is 1.48 m long and weighs 7.96 kg.
-It was made in 1660, was refurbished in 1767, and is one of five that have used in the Commons at various periods since the Restoration: from 1660 to 1670, 1678 to 1690, and 1825 to the present day.
+It was made in 1660, was refurbished in 1767, and is one of five that have been used in the Commons at various periods since the Restoration: from 1660 to 1670, 1678 to 1690, and 1825 to the present day.